Credits

 Evaluation methodology

-Where the maximum score of CTr is 1.
+Where the maximum grade for CTr is 1.

-The grade of the CT can be obtained by continuous assessment (CTc) or excepcionally by a final exam (CTf).
-Is calculated as:
+The CT grade can be obtained through continuous assessment (CTc) or, exceptionally, through a final exam (CTf).
+It is calculated as:

-Where grade CTc is composed of several evaluative acts: theory exams (T) and laboratory exams (L).
-The formula for calculating this grade is as follows:
+The CTc grade consists of several evaluative acts: theory tests (T) and laboratory assignments (L).
+The formula to calculate this grade is:

 CTc = 50% T + 50% L